You must waterproof wood in the bathroom to prevent it from swelling and rotting. So, how to waterproof wood for bathroom use?

-- Once the paint is removed, sand the surface with fine-grit sandpaper.
+- Once the finish is removed, sand the surface with fine-grit sandpaper.

 - Remove the paint stripper residue.

-If the bathroom wood is cracked, damaged, or has dents, you must repair it before waterproofing.
-To repair damaged wood, use wood filler.
+If the wood is cracked, damaged, or has dents, you must repair it before waterproofing.
+To repair it, use wood filler.

 How To Waterproof Wood For Bathroom?

 Waterproofing bathroom wood isn’t hard, but you must prep its surface properly and use the right type of sealant.

 Here are top 3 methods you can use:

 Thompson’s water seal is a silicone-based transparent seal that can be used on outdoor and indoor surfaces.
 This water sealer penetrates the wood grain and seals the pores from the inside.
 This prevents the surface from absorbing water.